grafana/grafana/README.md

 ## Contribute

 If you have any ideas for improvement or have found a bug, do not hesitate to open an issue.
-And if you have time, clone this repo and submit a pull request to help me make Grafana the kickass metrics & devops dashboard we all dream about!
+And if you have time, clone this repo and submit a pull request to help me make Grafana the kickass metrics and devops dashboard we all dream about!

 Read the [contributing](https://github.com/grafana/grafana/blob/master/CONTRIBUTING.md) guide then check the [`beginner friendly`](https://github.com/grafana/grafana/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) label to find issues that are easy and that we would like help with.

 ## Plugin development

 Checkout the [Plugin Development Guide](http://docs.grafana.org/plugins/developing/development/) and checkout the [PLUGIN_DEV.md](https://github.com/grafana/grafana/blob/master/PLUGIN_DEV.md) file for changes in Grafana that relate to plugin development.

 ## License